 Along with voluntary investments that conserve and protect the integrity of water sources near its operations, Gran Tierra continues to reduce freshwater consumption across the lifecycle of its operations.
 A comprehensive roadmap has been instituted to reduce the use of surface water where possible, with the goal of achieving zero surface water usage in the coming years.

 The Company manages its water use following a risk-based approach to ensure it is not placing stress on local surface water resources.
-Fresh water is provided for domestic use at its camps and utilized for business operations including well maintenance and drilling activities in some locations.
+Fresh water is provided for domestic use at its camps and utilized for business operations, including well maintenance and drilling activities in some locations.
 The water that is produced alongside crude from the deep underground wells is recycled and reinjected into the reservoirs to maintain pressure in many of the Company’s fields.
+In 2025, 95% of water used for pressure maintenance in Colombia came from reinjected produced water or on-site dedicated sources of non-potable subterranean water.

-Enhanced oil recovery methods, including water and polymer injection, return the water produced alongside hydrocarbons into the same subsurface zone it originated from to maintain pressure and increase recovery from reservoirs.
+Enhanced oil recovery methods, such as waterflooding, return the water produced alongside hydrocarbons into the same subsurface zone it originated from to maintain pressure and increase recovery from reservoirs.
 The Company leverages technologies to enable the use of highly saline, non-potable water from subsurface formations, thousands of feet deep for operations, instead of drawing from surface and freshwater sources.
-Pilot projects are currently underway to investigate the feasibility of transporting excess produced water by pipeline from the Company’s surrounding assets to support the waterflood program at Costayaco and further limit surface water usage.